wedding-planner-portfolio/back-end/README.md

 #### Register a new user
 `POST` to `https://wedding-planner-build-week.herokuapp.com/auth/register`
-The request body requires a username and password:
+The request body requires the following:
 ```
 {
     "firstName": "Ronny",